-Procedures for disciplinary action shall provide a prompt, fair, adequate, reliable, and impartial process from the initial investigation to the final result.
-There will be equitable information gathering from both the complainant and the person accused of the violation.
+Procedures for disciplinary action shall provide a prompt, fair, adequate, reliable, and impartial process from the initial investigation -to the final result.
+There will be equitable information gathering from both the complainant and the person accused respondent of to the violation.
+For details on how these procedures are made specific, see the policies and practices of the Office of Equity and Diversity, http://equity.usc.edu.